aa-ivanov/practicum_projects_en/README.md

 # practicum_projects
-This repository contains projects that I completed during my training at the Data Science Bootcamp program at Yandex.
+This repository contains projects completed during my training at the Data Science Bootcamp program at Yandex.

 The works are numbered in chronological order.